aiweizeng/microscopy/README.md

 ### Analysing_nuclear_intensity_cellprofiler.cpproj
 This code analyses the nucleus and cytoplasm of a two-channel image, where one of the images marks the nucleus.
 In this case, I used it to analyse the nuclear intensity of RNA in a monolayer of fibroblasts.

-Input = 2D or 3D images that are split into channels with the same base name e.g. C1_image.tif and C2_image.tif
+Input = 2D or 3D images that are split into channels with the same base name e.g. C1_image.tif and C2_image.tif I have provided two example images, where C1- is the RNA channel, and C2- is the DNA channel.

 To open the project file, just download the project file and open it from within the CellProfiler application.